uidaholib/main-web-redesign_draft/content/special-collections/plan.md

           <ul>
           <li>Name and preferred method of communication</li>
           <li>Topic of research</li>
           <li>Collection(s) of interest.
-Links to where you've identified the collection is very helpful.</li>
+If possible, include links to where you’ve identified the collection online. </li>
           <li>Preferred days and times for a visit</li>
           </ul>
           <p>We ask for at least two business days of notice so we may do any preparatory searching and retrieving in advance.
 We are open to appointments Monday-Friday 9am-4pm depending on staff availability.</p>